Unveiling clean two-dimensional discrete time crystals on a digital quantum computer: Results for a heavy-hexagonal lattice of qubits

-To assess the accuracy of various tensor network methods, including matrix product state (MPS)~\cite{Sun2023} and two-dimensional tensor network state (2dTNS) methods (for details of our 2dTNS simulations, see Sec.~\ref{sec:peps}), we compare the results of $\langle \avg{Z}(t) \rangle$ obtained by these methods with the numerically exact results calculated by the state-vector method in Figs.~\ref{fig:L28_mps} and \ref{fig:L28_peps}.
-As shown in Figs.~\ref{fig:L28_mps}a-c and \ref{fig:L28_peps}a-c, when $\theta_{x}=0.9\pi$, $\langle \avg{Z}(t) \rangle$ obtained by these tensor network methods with relatively small bond dimensions $\chi$ (MPS with $\chi=300$ and 2dTNS with $\chi=40$) sufficiently converge consistently to the numerically exact values, even for time steps up to 100.
-However, as shown in Figs.~\ref{fig:L28_mps}d-f and \ref{fig:L28_peps}d-f, when $\theta_{x}=0.8\pi$, which is close to the crossover boundary between the DTC/DTQC and thermalised regimes, a larger $\chi$ is required to obtain the converged value, due to the increase of entanglement.
+To assess the accuracy of various tensor network methods, including matrix product state (MPS)~\cite{S:Sun2023} and two-dimensional tensor network state (2dTNS) methods (for details of our 2dTNS simulations, see Sec.~\ref{sec:peps}), we compare the results of $\langle \avg{Z}(t) \rangle$ obtained by these methods with the numerically exact results calculated by the state-vector method in Figs.~\ref{fig:L28_mps} and \ref{fig:L28_peps}.
+As shown in Figs.~\ref{fig:L28_mps}a-\ref{fig:L28_mps}c and \ref{fig:L28_peps}a-\ref{fig:L28_peps}c, when $\theta_{x}=0.9\pi$, $\langle \avg{Z}(t) \rangle$ obtained by these tensor network methods with relatively small bond dimensions $\chi$ (MPS with $\chi=300$ and 2dTNS with $\chi=40$) sufficiently converge consistently to the numerically exact values, even for time steps up to 100.
+However, as shown in Figs.~\ref{fig:L28_mps}d-\ref{fig:L28_mps}f and \ref{fig:L28_peps}d-\ref{fig:L28_peps}f, when $\theta_{x}=0.8\pi$, which is close to the crossover boundary between the discrete time crystal (DTC) and incommensurately modulated DTC (IM-DTC) responses and the thermalised regime, a larger $\chi$ is required to obtain the converged value, due to the increase of entanglement.
 For example, when $(\theta_x,\theta_z) = (0.8\pi,0)$ (Fig.~\ref{fig:L28_peps}d), 2dTNS with $\chi=400$ is insufficient to obtain the numerically exact results for $t\agt 50$.
-A similar trend is observed for other parameters shown in Figs.~\ref{fig:L28_peps}e,f and for the MPS method shown in Figs.~\ref{fig:L28_mps}d-f.
+A similar trend is observed for other parameters shown in Figs.~\ref{fig:L28_peps}e and \ref{fig:L28_peps}f and for the MPS method shown in Figs.~\ref{fig:L28_mps}d-\ref{fig:L28_mps}f.
 These results suggest that the long-time time-evolution simulations of $\langle \avg{Z}(t)\rangle$ based on classical tensor network methods already face challenges even for $L=28$ in a parameter region around $\theta_{x}=0.8\pi$.
-We expect to encounter similar challenges for $L=133$, where the numerically exact state-vector method cannot be applied, although a recent report suggests that the accuracy of a 2dTNS method improves as the system size increases~\cite{Tindall23b}.
+We expect to encounter similar challenges for $L=133$, where the numerically exact state-vector method cannot be applied, although a recent report suggests that the accuracy of a 2dTNS method improves as the system size increases~\cite{S:Tindall23b}.
 This emphasises the significance of utilising a quantum computer precisely in this parameter regime.